SachaCardonna/SachaCardonna.github.io/_pages/more.md

 ## Personal and professional commitments
 <hr style="margin-top: -0.1em; margin-bottom: 1em;">

 Outside of my academic work, I try to stay engaged in causes I consider important, both within and beyond the university.
 These include access to education, social volunteering, scientific integrity...
-This section outlines a few personal principles and activities that have shaped how I approach research, teaching, and everyday life.
+I do not share them to give lessons or to present myself as a model.
+Actually it's quite the opposite, I see them more as areas where I still have a lot to learn.
+I am always open to discussion, constructive criticism, and new perspectives that can help me improve.
 <style>
   details {
     background-color: rgba(0, 0, 0, 0.03); /* léger gris clair */